smdocs/my-book-notes/book5/part-1.md

 - The CEO is the chief scalability officer of the company.
 - The CTO/CIO is the chief technical scale officer of the company.
 - RASCI is a tool that can help eliminate overlaps in responsibility and create clear role definition.

+#### 1.3 Designing Organizations

+> Management of many is the same as management of few.
+It is a matter of organization. -- Sun Tze